igweze/wizgrade/README.md

 # wizGrade School Management System

 <b>*Please, wizgrade school manager is undergoing latest technical upgrades both designs and development, suggestions on new features to be added etc. should be forwarded to my WhatsApp - +234 803 071 6751 or email - igweze@gmail.com *.
-The Realease date for wizGrade V1.3 is 1st June, 2024</b>
+The New realease date for wizGrade V1.3 is June, 2024.
+I aplologise for the delay</b>

 <b>wizGrade</b> is Best Rated Open Source School Management System for Nursery, Primary and Secondary (K-12) School, Universities, Polytechnics, College of Educations, Awarding Institute e.t.c.